Does Speed Cleaning Really Work?

 There's not a guideline or any even rules to it because it's about you setting the time and it's about you getting done what you need to get done in that time.

 Last Thanksgiving was the first year I didn't have to scrub my house from top to bottom.
-You know the routine, a deep cleaning of your home.
-You are cooking for family and friends and have so much to do already.
-Speed cleaning will change how this.
-Once you speed clean, you get far more done your house is pretty much always clean.
+You know the routine, deep cleaning your home.
+Cooking.
+Running errands.
+You have so much to do.
+Once you start speed cleaning, you get far more done your house is pretty much always clean.

 My usual routine was cleaning the bathrooms, which means wiping the mirrors, counters, the outside of the cabinets, I spot cleaned the doors and wiped the toilets.
 I use the Swiffer dry pads almost every day and mop with a wet one most others.
 I do the same in the kitchen.
 I was just trying to keep the place clean.
 Dusting with something I was doing once a week.

-Power hour, however, changed my life.
-There is this interesting article I read, and I don't remember who wrote it sorry.
+Power hour, however, changed the way I run my household.
+There is this interesting article I read, and I don't remember who wrote it.
 It explained the difference between a tidy house and a clean house.
-In a clean house, you're going to swipe your finger across the surfaces and have it come up clean.
+In a clean home, you're going to swipe your finger across the surfaces and have it come up clean.
 In a clean house going to see no rings in the toilet or the tub.
-There are going to see toys on the floor are you going to see an unmade bed.
-In the tidy house, you won't see toys laying around, but you're finding a ring in the bathtub, or there's going to dust.
+There are going to be toys on the floor and are you going to see an unmade bed.
+In the tidy house, you won't see toys laying around, but will find a ring in the bathtub, or there's going to dust.
 Tidy homes look cleaner because they don't mind the dirt as much.
-Tidiness is more important than the mess or dust if that makes any sense.
+Tidiness is more important than the dirt or dust if that makes any sense.

 Tidy means no clutter.
 Clean means no visible dirt or dust but a little messy regarding clutter.

 For example, you would think my house was a pigsty my family leaves things laying everywhere, but the surfaces of my home are immaculate.
 I wipe down my kitchen and bathrooms every single day.